Tonywilson1211/sudoku/README.md

 * The index page is the page containing details on how to play and has a link at both the top and bottom of the page taking the user to the game.
 * The game is available to play with default settings on the game page.
 A user is able to play as soon as they click on the 'Start Game' button.

-    * Start Game Button immdiately seen on index page<br>
+    * Start Game Button immdiately available on the index page<br>
     ![Start Game Button](assets/images/readme/start.jpg)